flarive/Cortex-Raytracer/README.md

 Transform attribute overrides the object position and size already defined.

 ```
-# Transform exemple on a box primitive
+# Transform applied on a box primitive
 primitives:
 {
     boxes: (